KxSystems/docs/docs/ref/update.md

 [qSQL syntax](../basics/qsql.md)

+## From phrase

+!!! warning "`update` will not modify a splayed table on disk."

 ## Select phrase

 Names in the [Select phrase](../basics/qsql.md#select-phrase) refer to new or modified columns in the table expression.